soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/office-365-advanced-ediscovery.md

 The following topics describe the setup and use of Advanced eDiscovery modules and features:

-- [Quick setup for Advanced eDiscovery](quick-setup-for-advanced-ediscovery.md) : Helps you to get started with Advanced eDiscovery.
+- [Quick setup](quick-setup-for-advanced-ediscovery.md) - Helps you to get started with Advanced eDiscovery.

-- [Running the Advanced eDiscovery Process module](run-the-process-module-in-advanced-ediscovery.md) : Enables the preparation of files from specified data sources.
+- [Running the Process module](run-the-process-module-in-advanced-ediscovery.md) - Enables the preparation of files from specified data sources.

-- [Analyzing case data with Advanced eDiscovery](analyze-case-data-with-advanced-ediscovery.md) : Allows identification and grouping of Near-duplicate files and hierarchically structured groups of Email Threads.
+- [Analyzing case data](analyze-case-data-with-advanced-ediscovery.md) - Allows identification and grouping of Near-duplicate files and hierarchically structured groups of email threads.

+- [Using Express Analysis](use-express-analysis-in-advanced-ediscovery.md) - Allows quick analysis of case data and exporting the results.

-- [Managing Advanced eDiscovery Relevance setup](manage-relevance-setup-in-advanced-ediscovery.md) : Allows the definition of parameters for Relevance processing.
+- [Setting up the Relevance module](manage-relevance-setup-in-advanced-ediscovery.md) - Allows the definition of parameters for Relevance processing.

-- [Using the Advanced eDiscovery Relevance module](use-relevance-in-advanced-ediscovery.md) : Identifies and ranks files by Relevance scores, which assists with early case assessment, document culling, and review.
+- [Using the Relevance module](use-relevance-in-advanced-ediscovery.md) - Identifies and ranks files by Relevance scores, which assists with early case assessment, document culling, and review.

-- [Exporting case data with Advanced eDiscovery](export-case-data-in-advanced-ediscovery.md) : Enables the export of Advanced eDiscovery data and results for review.
+- [Exporting case data](export-case-data-in-advanced-ediscovery.md) - Enables the export of Advanced eDiscovery data and results for review.

-- [Running reports in Advanced eDiscovery](run-reports-in-advanced-ediscovery.md) : Enables the generation of .csv file output for the selected reports.
+- [Running reports](run-reports-in-advanced-ediscovery.md) - Enables the generation of .csv file output for the selected reports.

-- [Defining case and tenants settings in Advanced eDiscovery](define-case-and-tenant-settings-in-advanced-ediscovery.md) : Allows the definition of parameters at the case and tenant level.
+- [Defining case and organization settings](define-case-and-tenant-settings-in-advanced-ediscovery.md) - Allows the definition of parameters at the case and organization level.

-- [Use Express Analysis](use-express-analysis-in-advanced-ediscovery.md) : Allows quick analysis of a case and export of results.

-- [Using Advanced eDiscovery utilities](use-advanced-ediscovery-utilities.md) : Enables the execution of defined Advanced eDiscovery utilities on case data.
+- [Using Advanced eDiscovery utilities](use-advanced-ediscovery-utilities.md) - Enables the execution of  Advanced eDiscovery utilities on case data.

-- [User roles and access in Advanced eDiscovery](user-roles-and-access-in-advanced-ediscovery.md) : Describes the access to features for each user role.